beesofknowledge/bok-site/docs/faqs.md

 - DIS - you or the creature rolled two dice and took the lowest.
 - AOT - attack over time.

+## How long are daytime and nightime?

+Roughly an hour each.

+## What are augments?

+Augments are crafted consumables that add a temporary stat bonus.
+They are applied to your equipment.
+Be aware that using an augment on an item binds the item to your character and you will not be able to transfer that piece of equipment in the future.

+## How do I get up on this scaffold?

+Ladders can be right clicked to go up and down scaffolds and sometimes down into holes.

+## How do I move the abilities on my bar or remove them from the bar?

+Hold down the shift key and then use your left mouse button to click and drag the ability either to another spot, or off the bar to remove it.

+## Why is the Strike skill so bad?

+Strike was added to give you something to click for the first few levels.
+It is barely better than an autoattack and costs stamina.
+You won't ever use it after you get a couple abilities.

+## How do I link an item in chat?

+Press return to start the chat line, then hold shift and left click the icon of the item.